lbos7/lbos7.github.io/_projects/03-Low-Level Motor Controller from Scratch.md

 ---

 # Low-Level Motor Controller from Scratch
-The goal of this project was to build and program a motor driver development board using a PIC32MX170F256B microcontroller that can be used for brushed dc motor position control.
+The goal of this project was to build and program a motor controller development board using a PIC32MX170F256B microcontroller that can be used for brushed dc motor position control.
 <br>

 ## Overview